githubtraining/security-strategy-essentials/responses/04_add-dependabot.md

-## Automated dependency Updates with Dependabot
+## Automated dependency updates with Dependabot

 Manually going through your dependencies for alerts and outdated versions is tedious work.
 Let's automate this process!